datkumar/code-journal/src/content/concepts/core/oop/02-pillars-of-oop.md

 ![Encapsulation](/code-journal/diagrams/encapsulation.svg)

 - It refers to the practice of wrapping the state (data members) and functions manipulating it (methods) together into a single unit (class)
-- The data members are best to be kept `private` (or `protected`) and then define getters or setters for accessing or modifying the state from outside the class, as is required.
+- The data members are best to be kept `private` (or `protected`) and then define `public` **getters or setters** for accessing or modifying the state from outside the class, as and when required.
 We can decide which data is visible/mutable to others and which isn't.
 Thus, encapsulation is also called as **data-hiding**
 - This packing of state and methods to the class makes code easier to control, test and maintain
+- The class contains a **"has-a"** relationship with it's data members

 ## 2. Abstraction